 - Perp and Weapon: In the opening chapter, the perp threatens to immolate himself and his books when the cops come for him.

-- Perp Sweating: Even when the police know that Leslie Stair can't be their thief, they keep up the pressure on him, on the off-chance that he can tell them who the thief is.
+- Perp Sweating: Even when the police know that Leslie Stair can't be their thief, they keep up the pressure on him, on the off-chance that the thief is someone he knows.